 Our Board of Directors has determined that all of the current directors except Dr. Greene meet its independence standards, which are set forth in the Corporate Governance Guidelines on our website at www.fairisaac.com.
-The Board defines an independent director as one who has no material relationship with the Company or its subsidiaries either directly or as a partner, shareholder or officer of an organization that has a relationship with the Company.
+The Board defines an independent director as one who has no material relationship with the Company and its subsidiaries either directly or as a partner, shareholder or officer of an organization that has a relationship with the Company.
 In addition, independent directors must meet the requirements to be considered independent directors as defined under the current rules of the NYSE.
-In addition, the two new nominees for the Board would also meet the independence standards.
+The two new director nominees are also expected to meet the applicable independence standards at the time of their election to the Board.
+In this regard, Duane White is currently an employee of TSYS and, given the business relationship between the Company and TSYS, would not be considered independent under our independence standards and the independence standards of the NYSE if he were to remain a TSYS employee.
+However, Mr. White will cease to be an employee of TSYS on January 31, 2009 and, as such, is expected to meet all applicable independence standards at the time of his election to the Board.

-Are there any directors or nominees who are not independent?
+Are there any directors who are not independent or nominees who are not expected to be independent at the time of their election?